 Then start by looking at the current trading catalogue.
 What, look at brand new stuff to start a history collection?
 Yes, it does seem a daft suggestion, so I'll explain!
 Values for memorabilia are almost always based on rarity, rather than just age.
-Even amongst things currently or very recently available, items which didn't sell so well are destined to end up being rare, and thus likely to be more valuable in due course than those which were popular and sold in larger numbers (e.g. 1990s knitted Brownie and Guide jumpers are far rarer than the sweatshirts of the same era, because they were almost twice the price of sweatshirts back in the day so few parents bought them!
-Green Rainbow t-shirt and shorts were always optional wear, and only suitable for high summer, so few people got them - hence they're now rare).
-Equally, items which weren't available for long (like the pale blue Rainbow Promise badge with the old trefoil) are rare or likely to become so before long, just because so few were issued before they were superseded.
-If you can foresee what is likely to be scarce in future, you can secure it now at cost (or even second-hand price).
-Though profits can't be guaranteed, as it is all a gamble, these are the sorts of things that may be worth a punt.
+Even amongst things currently or very recently available, items which didn't sell so well are destined to end up being rare, and thus likely to be more valuable in due course than those which were popular and sold in larger numbers (e.g. 1990s knitted Brownie and Guide jumpers are far rarer than the sweatshirts of the same era, because they were almost twice the price of sweatshirts back in the day, so very few parents bought them!
+Green Rainbow t-shirt and shorts were always optional wear, and only suitable for high summer, so few people bothered with them - hence they're now rare).
+Equally, items which weren't available for long (like the pale blue Rainbow Promise badge with the old trefoil) are comparatively rare or likely to become so before long, just because so few were issued before they were superseded.
+If you can foresee what is likely to be scarce at some point in future, then you can secure it now at cost (or even second-hand price).
+Though profits can't be guaranteed, and 'prices can go down as well as up', these are the sorts of things that may be worth a punt.

 Then look in your unit's cupboard - and ask other Guiders in your area to look in theirs.
-There may well be old badges lurking in the tin which you can buy out, old books gathering dust which you could have for a small donation to unit funds - they could form the start of your collection at little expense, as well as helping units free up storage for current equipment and supplies.
-If word gets around that you are interested in old Guiding stuff, people may well be willing to pass on their clutter . . . !
+There may well be old badges lurking in the tin which you can buy out, old books gathering dust which you could have in return for a small donation to unit funds - they could form the start of your collection at little expense, as well as helping units free up storage for current equipment and supplies.
+If word gets around that you are interested in old Guiding stuff, people may well be willing to pass on their clutter - oh sorry, treasures . . . !